oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

 This task will help you ensure that the required Dynamic Group and Policy are correctly defined.
 If the Dynamic Group and Policy Definition are not correctly defined, please define them as follows.

-These Dynamic Group and Policy Definition are for single-tenancy deployment - where ODA and GenAI Agent are in the same tenancy.
+These Dynamic Group and Policy Definition are for single-tenancy deployment - where ODA and Generative AI Agent are in the same tenancy.

-For Policy Definitions required for multi-tenancy deployment (where ODA and GenAI Agent are in different tenancies), please refer to Task 8.
+For Policy Definitions required for multi-tenancy deployment (where ODA and Generative AI Agent are in different tenancies), please refer to Task 8.

 1. Locate Domains under Identity & Security